any-docs/css/content/reference/properties/fill-opacity/index.md

 With CSS, we use the `fill-opacity` property to override the value of the SVG {{SVGAttr("fill-opacity")}} attribute, giving each SVG element a different value.

-We add a {{cssxref("stroke")}} to the circle and ellipse, to demonstrate that the opacity of the stroke is not impacted by the `fill-opacity` property.
+We add a `stroke` to the circle and ellipse, to demonstrate that the opacity of the stroke is not impacted by the `fill-opacity` property.

 Other SVG styles are set, including a background image to allow the opacity of each element to be more easily seen.
 These are not shown for the sake of brevity.